-- Completing an RCA and action plan to identify barriers and implementing change ideas form the Change Package to Increase Vaccinations. - Providing follow-up education and offering vaccinations to patients and staff who previously refused or were initially hesitant. - Comparing internal tracking of patient and staff vaccinations to those entered in EQRS to improve reporting. - Using Network-provided resources and tools for educating patients and staff. - Engaging facilities to assist them with instructions for entering vaccinations in EQRS.
+- Completing an RCA and action plan to identify barriers and implementing change ideas from the Change Package to Increase Vaccinations. - Providing follow-up education and offering vaccinations to patients and staff who previously refused or were initially hesitant. - Comparing internal tracking of patient and staff vaccinations to those entered in EQRS to improve reporting. - Using Network-provided resources and tools for educating patients and staff. - Engaging facilities via technical assistance to enter vaccinations in EQRS.